 The city of Oakland has a rich legacy of activism and service.
 Over the last 20 years our chapter has served as a trusted and dedicated partner to the local Police Activities League (PAL) and The Elizabeth House serving hundreds of families in the Oakland community during the Christmas season.
 In 2020, we were able to support several new families through community partners such as MISSSEY, Inc., Black Cultural Zone Food Distribution, Project Pride, Lotus Bloom-Afro Play, and the Oakland Fire Department.
 We achieved many of our goals in 2020, but I am most proud that we were able to double our fundraising and still host a fantastic virtual experience for our annual supporters.

-We are deeply grateful to our members, our community and our corporate sponsors - including Amazon and Kendo Brands - for their steadfast commitment to our vision and mission.
+We are deeply grateful to our members, our community, and our corporate sponsors - including Amazon and Kendo Brands - for their steadfast commitment to our vision and mission.
 The needs of our community are magnified, and we are ready to meet the challenge.
 Your continued love and support provide our chapter with the unique privilege of placing smiles on many children's faces and serving up joy during the Christmas season.

 We are blessed to have this sisterhood - and to be a blessing to those who need us most.

-Oakland Chapter President
+Oakland Chapter Co-Presidents

-Secretary: Joy Ricardo
+Co-President: Joy Ricardo

 Mary Esther Augustine (Alumni)

-Katharine (Kathy) Ennix
+Katharine (Kathy) Ennix (Founding Member)